R-Thor/stunning-octo-barnacle/AI-Sandbox.md

 # 10. Summary

-The AI Sandbox is the dedicated environment for all AI experimentation within the Enterprise architecture.
+The AI Sandbox is the dedicated environment for all AI experimentation within the Studio Architecture.
 It provides:

 - A clean Dev Container
 - A predictable model container layout